Malik-ikrash/Time_series_incident_prediction/README.md

 # Time_series_incident_prediction
-This project implements a machine learning model that predicts whether a system incident will occur within the next **H time steps** based on the previous **W time steps** of system metrics.
-The model uses a **sliding-window formulation** to transform time-series data into supervised learning examples and trains a **Random Forest classifier** to detect precursor patterns that may indicate an upcoming incident.
+This project implements a machine learning model that predicts whether a system incident will occur within the next H time steps based on the previous W time steps of system metrics.
+The model uses a sliding-window formulation to transform time-series data into learning examples and trains a Random Forest classifier to detect precursor patterns that may indicate an upcoming incident.

-The goal of this project is to demonstrate correct **problem formulation, model training, evaluation, and analysis** rather than focusing on dataset complexity or large models.

----

-# Problem Overview

-In real-world monitoring systems, incidents (such as outages, latency spikes, or resource exhaustion) are often preceded by abnormal behavior in system metrics.
-Detecting these patterns early allows systems to raise alerts before the incident occurs.

-This project simulates such a scenario by generating synthetic time-series metrics and training a model to predict whether an incident will occur within a future time horizon.

 ---